getsentry/sentry-javascript/packages/solidstart/README.md

 To generate and upload source maps of your Solid Start app use our Vite bundler plugin.

-1. Install the Sentry vite plugin
+1. Install the Sentry Vite plugin

 ```bash
 # Using npm
 npm install @sentry/vite-plugin --save-dev